funql/funql-dotnet/docs/defining-a-schema/features/execute.md

         var context = state.FindContext<TimingContext>();
         if (context != null) {
             Console.WriteLine($"Time elapsed is {context.stopwatch.ElapsedMilliseconds} ms");
-        } // else: The context was not found, so never entered that context
+        } // else: Context was not entered

         return next(state, cancellationToken);
     }
 }
 ```

-The `LogTimingExecutionHandler` will now log the elapsed time only when the `TimingContext` is available.
+The `LogTimingExecutionHandler` logs the elapsed time only when a `TimingContext` has been entered.

 ## What's next